 In 2003, New Zealand’s population had for the first time soared to 4 million, assisted by immigrants.
 In October 2016, the country’s population was estimated at 4,727,000.

-Migrant Views New Zealand aims to embrace the news, views and opinions of all these people, irrespective of the reason for their relocation to this country.
+Migrant Views NZ aims to embrace the news, views and opinions of all these people, irrespective of the reason for their relocation to this country.

 The colours of the logo have been derived from those of the Olympic rings, to represent inclusivity.
 Each one of us have something to say and together we form the migrant view.